Hello

 My Story

-Catherine Batz, DO, is a holistically minded Family Medicine physician and Osteopathic Neuromusculoskeletal Medicine specialist who treats patients of all ages.
-Her clinical interests include full-spectrum family medicine with an emphasis on women's health, integrative medicine, preventive care and Osteopathic Manipulative Medicine (OMM).
-Dr. Batz practiced in a traditional hospital-based primary care practice for three valuable years following her training but found herself wanting something more for her and her patients.
-This led her to Direct Primary Care.
+Dr. Batz is a double board-certified Family Medicine physician and Osteopathic Neuromusculoskeletal Medicine specialist who treats patients of all ages.
+She is particularly passionate about preventative medicine, women’s health, and Osteopathic medicine.
+Dr. Batz has over 8 years of experience practicing in traditional insurance based primary care practices, giving her an understanding of the challenges that negatively impact the doctor-patient relationship and make comprehensive, individualized care difficult to provide.
+She is excited and thankful for the opportunity to practice Direct Primary Care.
 Her passion for this model of care stems from a core value that patients deserve a meaningful and connected relationship with their primary care physician.
 Direct Primary Care supports patients and doctors having the time they need and deserve together to work to optimize a patient’s health.

-Dr. Batz grew up in Pittsburgh, PA with devoted parents and four older sisters.
-A science nerd from a young age, she ultimately majored in Biology and minored in Chemistry at Saint Mary’s College, Notre Dame taking a little detour to study the arts for two semesters in Rome.
-She then found her way to the country roads of West Virigina for medical school, excited about Osteopathic Medicine and how it offers a holistic way to approach patients including the use of Osteopathic Manipulative Treatment (OMT) to treat and support a wide variety of conditions.
+Dr. Batz grew up in Pittsburgh, PA.
+She majored in Biology and minored in Chemistry at Saint Mary’s College, Notre Dame taking a little detour to study the arts for two semesters in Rome.
+She then found her way to the country roads of West Virigina for medical school, intrigued by Osteopathic Medicine and a holistic approach to treating patients including the use of Osteopathic Manipulative Treatment (OMT).
 Working at a local conference as a graduate teaching fellow in the OMM department, she met some lovely folks from Maine, matched there successfully for residency, and ultimately decided to call Maine home.

-Dr. Batz lives with her husband, John, and adorable dog, Gemma.
-When she isn’t cheering on the Fighting Irish, she loves to garden, get in a good sweat on her Peloton, experiment with recipes in the kitchen, and most recently has taken up baking sourdough and brewing kombucha.
+Dr. Batz lives with her husband, John, and sweet dog, Gemma.
+When she isn’t cheering on the Fighting Irish, she loves to garden, get in a good sweat on her Peloton, and experiment with recipes in the kitchen especially if they include baking sourdough or brewing kombucha!